Community Partners FAQs

 Can I volunteer on campus?

 There are plenty of ways to volunteer on campus.
 The VSLC holds Signature Events every semester and you are invited to participate.
 Most of are events start on campus, and if we leave campus, carpooling is often available.
 The VSLC also recommends volunteers to other events on campus.
-By filling out a EBLAST Request Form, you will be notified when opportunities arise both on campus and off campus.

 Can I volunteer somewhere that will help my major?